rhel-labs/learn-katacoda/installing-software-yum/step1.md

 Install the network analysis application Wireshark using `yum`.
 This application is useful for troubleshooting network packets that are traveling in and out of your system.
-This functionality is not important to this lab.
-This application was picked simply because it serves as a good test subject for the upcoming examples.
+This functionality in particular is not important to this lab, this application was picked simply because it serves as a good test subject for the upcoming examples.

 `yum install -y wireshark`{{execute}}